What if I don’t have contact with my spouse,

 do we still have to file jointly to get the tax subsidies?

-c.
-If you were married at the end of 2016, generally you must file a joint return.
+If you were married at the end of the year, generally you must file a joint return.
 However, filing a separate return from your spouse will not disqualify you from being an applicable taxpayer if you meet certain requirements described under Married tax-payers , later.

 To be more clear —

 (2) Married taxpayers must file joint return.
 A taxpayer who is married (within the meaning of section 7703) at the close of the taxable year is an applicable taxpayer only if the taxpayer and the taxpayer’s spouse file a joint return for the taxable year.
 GPO.Gov Final Regulations Page 11 * Turbo Tax Calculator Tax Policy Center…..
 Joint or separate?

 You may file your return as if you are unmarried and take the PTC if one of the following applies to you.

 - You file a separate return from your spouse on Form 1040 or Form 1040A because you meet the requirements for Married persons who live apart under Head of Household in the instructions for Form 1040 or Form 1040A.